preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

 Enterprise Glossary
 ====================

-Enterprise Glossary can be used for taxonomies/terms to edit look and feel and/or to connect the term to a page for more information.
+Enterprise Glossary can be used for taxonomies/terms, to edit look and feel and/or to connect the term to a page for more information.
 Terms can even be created specifically to provide more information where it's needed.

-Also, if you plan to use the new block "Taxonomy navigation" you need to set up the taxonomies to be used for navigation here.
+Also, if you plan to use the block "Taxonomy navigation" you need to set up the taxonomies to be used for navigation here.

 Here's an example of a People Rollup displaying three properties: